 Modify AA.1.2 (D3.1 page 33 line 42 through page 34 line 2) as shown:

 Applications that are initiated by users (e.g., a user is looking for a fast movie download service) require immediate discovery results to be presented to the user.
 In this scenario, a non-AP STA should perform a Solicited PAD procedure, whereby the non-AP STA sends Probe Request frames to query specific services immediately after user initiation of the service/application and the AP or PCP responds with a Probe Response frame accordingly if there is a matched service (Figure AA-4 (Example of frame exchange for immediate search)).
 The Probe Request frame contains the Service Hash element of the search service.
 The AP or PCP responds with a Probe Response frame with a Service Advertisement element containing the corresponding Service Name and Instance Name.
-The non-AP STA then may perform an ANQP-SD Request and ANQP-SD Response exchange with the AP or PCP, as shown in Figure AA-4 (Example of frame exchange for immediate search), to obtain more information about the service.
-After the ANQP-SD Request and ANQP-SD Response exchange, the non-AP STA should be able to make an informed decision about choosing to associate to the AP or PCP.
+The non-AP STA then may perform an ANQP request and ANQP response exchange with the responding STA, as shown in Figure AA-4 (Example of frame exchange for immediate search), to obtain more information about the service.
+After the ANQP request and ANQP response exchange, the non-AP STA should be able to make an informed decision about choosing to associate to the AP or PCP.